 Sachem Head takes $1.2 bln position in Elanco, stock price surges

-BOSTON, Oct 7 (Reuters) - Hedge fund Sachem Head Capital Management has built a $1.2 billion stake in Elanco Animal Health Inc ELAN.N and plans to push for changes at the company that makes medicines and vaccinations for pets and livestock, a person familiar with the matter said on Wednesday.
+BOSTON, Oct 7 (Reuters) - Hedge fund Sachem Head Capital Management said on Wednesday that it owns a $1.2 billion stake in Elanco Animal Health Inc ELAN.N and plans to push for changes at the company that makes medicines and vaccinations for pets and livestock.

-The investment, first reported by Bloomberg, translates into a stake of 9.1% in Elanco which is valued at $14 billion.

-Elanco's stock price climbed as much as 9% on news that Sachem Head, run by Scott Ferguson, plans engage with management to push for improvements.
+The New York-based hedge fund, run by Scott Ferguson, said in a regulatory filing the Greenfield, Indiana headquartered company's stock is "undervalued" and an "attractive investment."

+Elanco's stock price jumped 12.04% to $31.63 on news of Sachem Head's involvement.
+A company spokeswoman said management is focused on "enhancing value for all shareholders and will continue to take actions to achieve that objective."

+Sachem Head has experience with animal health companies having invested with Elanco competitor Zoetis ZTS.N in 2014.

-Elanco and Zoetis are competitors but Elanco has lagged with its shares up only 5.4% from a year ago, while Zoetis' stock has climbed 27% during the same time.
+Elanco, valued at $14 billion, has lagged its rival with its shares up only 5.4% from a year ago, while Zoetis' stock has climbed 27% during the same time.

 ((svea.herbst@thomsonreuters.com; +617 856 4331; Reuters Messaging: svea.herbst.thomsonreuters.com@reuters.net))